 Water

-Obviously, grass needs water to grow and maintain a thick, green appearance.
+Grass needs water to grow and maintain a thick, green appearance.
 A natural lawn commands less water than chemically treated grass.

 Naturally treated lawns will have soil full of biology (earthworms, bacteria, fungi, etc.) and their food (organic matter) to keep that biology thriving.
 With a healthy soil food web, water is retained yet drained efficiently.
-Air tunnels created by the microbes, arthropods, and earthworms allow water to flow through the soil system pushing out the stale air and enabling fresh air to circulate.
+Air tunnels created by microbes, arthropods, and earthworms allow water to flow through the soil system, pushing out the stale air and enabling fresh air to circulate.

-Maintaining a lawn naturally allows this process whereas chemically treated grass disrupts this system.
+Maintaining a lawn naturally allows this process, whereas chemically treated grass disrupts this system.
 Synthetic fertilizers eventually hurt the soil structure and block water and roots from developing deeply.

-Many debates how often and at what quantity a grass should be watered.
+Many debate how often and at what quantity a grass should be watered.
 A natural lawn should be watered once every week at 1 – 1 1/2 inches.
 That quantity should include rainfall.
 During periods of drought, a lawn can be watered every few days.

 Of course, trying to convince someone who just paid a couple of thousand dollars on an irrigation system to do this is difficult.
 If you water the lawn once a week, you train the roots to grow deeper into the soil.

-If the grass is watered every day there is no reason for the roots to grow.
-If watered once a week the roots will travel inches into the ground to get their water.
+If the grass is watered every day, there is no reason for the roots to grow.
+If watered once a week, the roots will travel inches into the ground to get water.
 This is especially important during drought periods.
-The longer the roots, the more water, and nutrient absorption.
-Natural lawn care isn’t just about preventing the use of chemicals in the environment.
-You can still have beautiful green grass without watering your lawn to impress the neighbors.
+The longer the roots, the more water and nutrient absorption.

-Water conservation is everyone’s responsibility
+Water conservation is everyone’s responsibility.

 A Natural Lawn Needs To be Properly Cut